SuperPykkon/GoMinewrap/README.md

 ## Screenshots
 * http://imgur.com/gallery/0ghEC

+## Features
+* Completely changes the way the console logs are displayed.
+* Multi server support.
+You can add and run as many servers as you want.
+* Real time web based console with authentication which has multi user support.
+* A fully functional backup command.
+You can backup a single or all server (s) with one simple command.
+* Very customizable.
+You can change almost everything to your likings on the config file.
+...
+And much more!

 ## Running
 You will need to configure the configuration under `GoMinewrap/config.yml` to set the servers for the wrapper.
 You can manually set the config path using a flag.
 By default, the web server runs on port 80.
 For help on wrapper commands, type !help on the command line.